 - Features a tailored-for-voice frequency response and a tight polar pattern for producing high-quality vocals

-- Has a cardioid pickup pattern that enhances vocals and eliminates background noise
+- It has a cardioid pickup pattern that enhances vocals and eliminates background noise

-- Also features a built-in pop filter to eliminate plosives and internal shock mounting
+- It also features a built-in pop filter to eliminate plosives and internal shock mounting

-- The all-metal construction ensure the microphone is durable
+- The all-metal construction ensures the microphone is durable

-- Comes complete with a stand mount, ⅜” adapter, and zippered storage pouch
+- It comes complete with a stand mount, ⅜” adapter, and zippered storage pouch

-- Although there is a pop filter built into the microphone, it may be worth investing in an external windscreen for outdoor recording
+- Although a pop filter is built into the microphone, it may be worth investing in an external windscreen for outdoor recording.

 4. Shure SM7B Dynamic Microphone